The euphonium is a german instrument designed in 1843 by Ferdinand Sommer when he developed a valved bugle with the range of a baritone. 1

 The difference with a tuba is that a BBb tuba, for example, is twice as long as the euphonium and is an octave lower.
 There’s also the euphonium tuba, which is an instrument that doesn’t exist.
 So you can say that the euphonium is just a smaller tuba.

 The Brass family meaning it makes sound from vibration on the metal when you blow air.

 The types are determined by valves and compensation3, meaning they have either 3 or 4 valves and are either compensating euphonium or non-compensating euphonium, all on the key of Bb.4

 Beginner models have 3 valves and intermediate ones 4, the 4th valve is usually on the side and it’s used to reduce the tone by 2.5 tones.

 You can use the 4th valve to replace the 1-3 & 1-2-3 valve combination, it helps alternating fingerings and extending low registers.

 A 5 valve model used to exist in the 19th century, and the added valve lowered the register by 1 step, but it became obsolete once the compensating models improved over time.

 When a non-compensating instrument plays a low register it’s usually slightly sharp (out of tune), the compensating models have extra tubes to make those notes sound in tune.

-With the look of a really big cornet, the marching euphonium is meant to be hold with the bell facing forward as you march instead of upwards while you sit, the instrument weights around the same as a non marching model, so the decision on which to play comes to they way you prefer to hold it.
+With the look of a really big cornet, the marching euphonium is meant to be held with the bell facing forward as you march instead of upwards while you sit, the instrument weighs around the same as a non-marching model, so the decision on which to play comes to the way you prefer to hold it.